United Kingdom during the Turkish War of Independence: The Turkish Nationalist–İttihadist conspiracy

 According to Doğan Avcıoğlu, a central tension between the United Kingdom and the Ottoman Empire was Pan-Islamism and the Caliphate.
 The Turks declared a holy war in their jihad against the UK, and they launched a "crusade" against the Turks.
-British propaganda both during the First World War and after the Armistice of Mudros, primarily targeted the Committee of Union and Progress cadres, and described them as the enemy.
+British propaganda, both during the First World War and after the Armistice of Mudros, primarily targeted the Committee of Union and Progress cadres and described them as the enemy.
 The greatest support to Britain came from Damat Ferit Pasha, the Freedom and Accord Party, and elements in the Istanbul government.

 At the end of the war, the Allies wanted to capture the leaders of the CUP to try them as war criminals for the Armenian genocide.
-In the first days of the occupation of Constantinople, some members of the CUP started an anti-British propaganda.
+In the first days of the occupation of Constantinople, some members of the CUP started anti-British propaganda.
 British documents during the Turkish War of Independence conflated Bolshevism and İttihadism (Unionism).
-In an attempt to discredit the Turkish National Movement, British propaganda accused them as a new iteration of the CUP, a sentiment shared by the anti-Unionists.
+In an attempt to discredit the Turkish National Movement, British propaganda accused them of being a new iteration of the CUP, a sentiment shared by the anti-Unionists.

 The British also accused the Turkish nationalists of being Bolsheviks.
 With this propaganda, the United Kingdom aimed to both remind Europe of the Bolshevik danger and to bolster support for their Turkish allies.
-This didn't stop Turkish nationalists from using Socialist geopolitical outlooks.
+This didn't stop Turkish nationalists from using socialist geopolitical outlooks.
 According to an article without signatures in Hakimiyet-i Milliye, communism represented a war against the British Empire and their global hegemony.
 The world was divided into two great forces, represented on one side by oppressed nations and on the other side by capitalist nations such as Britain.
 The Russians were included in the category of oppressed nations.